-With Radical Tea Towel, we're on a mission.
-Whether it's with thought-provoking blog posts, informative newsletters, or inspiring gifts, we want to spread the call of revolution – one that's inspired by radical history and makes the world a more equal and empowering place.
+Every online shop claims to be "on a mission" or "creating a community" these days.
+But with Radical Tea Towel, our goal of raising awareness of radical history was there from the beginning, and we didn't have to 'create' any community - a community already existed.
 We love getting to know you through your emails, messages and comments, and we thought you'd like to get to know us too – from what we do, to what inspires us.

 The Revolutionary Spark